TheRealOrange/terminalvideoplayer/README.md

 ## Introduction

 This is a cursed terminal video player.
 This improves on some previous designs by implementing some optimisations such as not changing the text/background colour if the next pixel is similar enough.
-The video player also manages to get 4 pixels (effectively) out of every character as opposed to the usual 2 pixels by using the unicode quarter block characters.
+The video player also manages to get 8 "pixels" (effectively) out of every character as opposed to the usual 2 pixels by using the unicode quarter block characters.
+The pixels aren't really independent, each character is still limited to two colours.

 Mileage may vary depending on how fast your terminal is.
 In my testing, I've found that [alacritty](https://github.com/alacritty/alacritty) works rather well.